The first question was: „Who am I?“

 It was a situation in his personal life which led the psychology professor Steven Reiss to start studying motivation empirically – and so pursue a new line of thinking.

-Steven Reiss is the “scientific father” of the Reiss Profile.
+Steven Reiss was the “scientific father” of the Reiss Profile®.
 He studied at the renowned US universities Dartmouth College, Yale University and Harvard Medical School.
 Up to his retirement in 2009 he was Professor of Psychology and Psychiatry at Ohio State University and director of the Nisonger Center for Mental Retardation.

 His research on psychological needs, motivation and susceptibility to fear has been highly influential in the scientific world and has been recognised with five US awards.
 He has published 80 articles and three reference works which have been translated into many languages.
-According to the Social Science Citation Index he is one of the most frequently quoted psychologists in the US.
+According to the Social Science Citation Index he was one of the most frequently quoted psychologists in the US during his period of research and apprenticeship.

 A modern approach to research on motivation